tanveeeD/EmergencyCall_Classifier/README.md

 - Traffic / Accident

 The system uses speech recognition and machine learning to convert audio recordings into text and classify the type of emergency.

-The project follows an MLOps workflow, integrating model training, deployment, containerization, and automation.

 **Objectives :**